Hastings Russell, 12th Duke of Bedford: Pre-war activity

-Russell was a founder of the British People's Party (BPP) in 1939 and used his money to bankroll the group from then on.
+Tavistock was a founder of the British People's Party (BPP) in 1939 and used his money to bankroll the group from then on.
 The driving force behind the BPP was John Beckett, a former Labour Member of Parliament who had also been a member of the British Union of Fascists and the National Socialist League.
-According to his son, Francis Beckett, John Beckett did not have much real devotion to the unassuming and uncharismatic Russell but was attracted to the BPP as much by the Marquess' money as any real conviction, Beckett himself being virtually penniless at the time.
+According to his son, Francis Beckett, John Beckett did not have much real devotion to the unassuming and uncharismatic Tavistock but was attracted to the BPP as much by the Marquess' money as any real conviction, Beckett himself being virtually penniless at the time.
 Lord Tavistock was the president of the BPP, but most of those associated with the party came from the left.
 Of the members of the BPP executive council, Beckett had once been an MP for the Independent Labour Party, John Scanlon had been a left-wing journalist, and Ben Greene had once belonged to the Labour Party.
 The party's platform seemed mostly concerned with economic issues, but in practice the party was opposed to the prospect of a war with Germany.
 The platform of the BPP called for "the right to security and social justice", the "abolition of a financial system based upon usury which perpetuates social and economic injustice", the "security of labour in its industrial organisation", the "abolition of all class differences", the "safeguarding the employment and integrity of the British people against alien influence and infiltration", and the "abolition of all military alliances and political and economic commitments which may involve this country in wars which in no way affect the security and national independence of our peoples".
 The BPP's ideology seems to have based upon the Parti Populaire Français led by Jacques Doriot, a French communist turned fascist.
 Despite the vaguely left-wing platform of the BPP, the party primarily campaigned on a peace platform during the Danzig crisis of 1939 as it argued that another war with Germany would be a mistake.
-As Lord Tavistock, he along with the Duke of Westminster, Lord Mount Temple, Lord Brocket, the Duke of Buccleuch, Lord Mottistone, Lord Arnold, and Lord Sempill lobbied the Chamberlain government to settle the Danzig crisis peacefully, preferably by Britain abandoning the commitment to defend Poland.
+Tavistock, along with the Duke of Westminster, Lord Mount Temple, Lord Brocket, the Duke of Buccleuch, Lord Mottistone, Lord Arnold, and Lord Sempill, lobbied the Chamberlain government to settle the Danzig crisis peacefully, preferably by Britain abandoning the commitment to defend Poland.
 Tavistock recruited the famous explorer of Arabia, St. John Philby, to run as the BPP candidate in a by-election in Hythe solely on an anti-war platform.
 Philby in his 1948 memoir Arabian Days wrote "...I was approached by Lord Tavistock, John Beckett and Ben Greene of a new and small organisation called the British People's Party, with those general outlook I had no sympathy, though I fully and cordially agreed with the anti-war attitude.
 Eventually I agreed to fight the Hythe by-election".
 Reflecting the way that various extreme right movements in Britain often co-operated, Lady Domville, the wife of Admiral Barry Domvile, the leader of The Link, campaigned hard for Philby in the Hythe by-election.